lucas1295santos/lucas1295santos.github.io/lucas-oliveira-blog/src/posts/improving-error-handling/improving-error-handling.md

----
-date: 2020-08-04 00:00
-description: We want our software to be error-proof, but in reality, error scenarios will always exist.<br></br>So this article's objective is to explain why you should handle errors on your app, give you a rule of thumb on when treating errors, and give some practical improvements you could apply on your app.
----
 # Improving Error Handling in your App in Swift.

 We want our software to be error-proof, but in reality, error scenarios will always exist.